Online Posterior Sampling with a Diffusion Prior: Conclusions

+\textbf{Learning cost and hyper-parameter tuning.} In all experiments, the number of diffusion stages is $T = 100$ and the diffusion rate is set such that most of the signal diffuses.
+The regressor is a $2$-layer neural network and we learn it from $10\,000$ samples from the prior.
+These settings resulted in stable performance in all our experiments (\cref{sec:experiments}).
+However, they clearly impact the performance.
+We plot the regret as a function of the number of training samples in \cref{fig:ablation}a and as a function of $T$ in \cref{fig:ablation}b.
+When $T$ or the number of training samples is small, \diffts performs very similarly to posterior sampling with a Gaussian prior.
+In summary, there is no benefit in these cases.

-Our work focuses on developing novel posterior approximations rather than a regret analysis.
+\textbf{Future work.} We develop novel posterior approximations rather than bounding their regret.
 This is because the existing approximations are unstable and may diverge in the online setting (\cref{sec:related work,sec:synthetic experiment}).
-A proper regret bound for \diffts would require analyzing two errors.
-The first error arises because the reverse process reverses the forward process only approximately (\cref{sec:learning reverse process}).
-The second error arises because our posteriors are only approximate (\cref{sec:key approximation}).
-That being said, prior works already provided general insights on the utility of complex priors.
+We believe that a proper regret analysis of \diffts is possible and would require bounding two errors.
+The first error arises because the reverse process does not reverse the forward process exactly (\cref{sec:learning reverse process}).
+The second error arises because our posterior distributions are approximate (\cref{sec:key approximation}).
+One possibility is to start with prior works that already showed the utility of complex priors.
 For instance, \citet{russo16information} proved a $O(\sqrt{\Gamma H(A_*) n})$ regret bound for a linear bandit, where $\Gamma$ is the maximum ratio of regret to information gain and $H(A_*)$ is the entropy of the distribution of the optimal action under the prior.
-In short, the bound says that a lower entropy $H(A_*)$, which reflects how concentrated the prior is, yields a lower regret.
+This bound holds for any prior and says that a lower entropy $H(A_*)$, which corresponds to more informative priors, yields a lower regret.

-Finally, we believe that our ideas can be extended beyond GLMs.
+We also believe that our ideas can be extended beyond GLMs.
 The key idea in \cref{sec:glm posterior} is to use the Laplace approximation of the likelihood.
 This approximation can be computed exactly in GLMs.
 More generally though, it is a good approximation whenever the likelihood can be approximated well by a single Gaussian distribution.
-By the central limit theorem, under appropriate conditions, this is expected for any observation model when the number of observations is large.
+By the central limit theorem, under appropriate assumptions, this is expected for any observation model when the number of observations is large.